 Contracts

+Other items are restricted!

-only authorized vendors can sell alcohol, while there are rules for the types of event tickets that can be sold.
+For example, only authorized vendors can sell alcohol, while there are rules for the types of event tickets that can be sold.

 E-Bay follows local sales laws, so some items can be sold in one country but are prohibited in another country.
 Always check the rules before placing an item for sale in a new region.